Might Sites become Doorway Pages Over Time?

 According to an implementation consistent with the principles of the invention, information regarding document topics may be used to generate (or alter) a score associated with a document.
 For example, search engine 125 may perform topic extraction (e.g., through categorization, URL analysis, content analysis, clustering, summarization, a set of unique low-frequency words, or some other type of topic extraction).

-Search engine 125 may then monitor the topic(s) of a document over time and use this information for scoring purposes.
+The search engine may then monitor the topic(s) of a document over time and use this information for scoring purposes.

 A significant change over time in the set of topics associated with a document may indicate that the document has changed owners and previous document indicators, such as score, anchor text, etc., are no longer reliable.